Nathan Altman

-Nathan Isaevich Altman (Натан Исаевич Альтман; Натан Ісайович Альтман; – 12 December 1970) was a Russian avant-garde artist, stage designer and book illustrator.
-Born in Vinnytsia (now Ukraine), he worked in Russia, France, and the Soviet Union.
-His works combine elements of Cubo-Futurism and Suprematism.

-Early life

-Altman was born in Vinnytsia, in the Podolia Governorate of the Russian Empire (now Ukraine) to a family of Jewish merchants.
-He studied in a religious Jewish school (cheder), then in a public elementary school in Vinnytsia.
+Nathan Isaevich Altman (Натан Исаевич Альтман) (1889–1970) was a Ukraine-born artist, known for his avant-garde contributions to painting, sculpture, illustration, caricature, cartoons, stage design, and Jewish graphic art.
+In Paris, he joined the burgeoning Russian avant-garde group Soyuz Molodyozhi with artists Kazimir Malevich, David Burliuk, and Marc Chagall, known for pioneering Suprematism, Russian Futurism, and an often thematically Jewish mix of Fauvist and Cubist-inflected Expressionism, respectively.
+These influences informed Altman's work, which combined Cubo-Futurist and Constructivist elements, especially the former in his 1914 painting: Portrait of Anna Akhmatova.

+For about a decade, Altman rivaled Chagall in the Russian Jewish art renaissance.
+In 1911, he painted Evreiskie pokhorony (Jewish Funeral) to acclaim.
+In 1916, he founded the Jewish Society for the Encouragement of the Arts.
+From 1918–24, he began designing sets, which led him to the Moscow State Yiddish Theatre.
+In 1923, he published his first book of Jewish graphic art for the limited edition Evreiskaia Grafika.
+In 1925, he served as production designer for the 100-minute silent film Jewish Luck, filmed in Altman's hometown, was based on the writing of Sholem Aleichem and Isaac Babel.

 Career

-From 1902 to 1907, he studied painting and sculpture at the Odessa Art School.
-In 1906, he had his first exhibition in Odessa.

-In 1910, he went to Paris, where he stayed for one year.
-He studied at the Free Russian Academy in Paris, working in the studio of Wladimir Baranoff-Rossine, and had contact with Marc Chagall, Alexander Archipenko, and David Shterenberg.
-In 1910, he became a member of the group Soyuz Molodyozhi (Union of Youth).
-He also befriended Jewish intellectuals such as Chaim Nachman Bialik.
+A student at Odessa Art School between 1902 and 1907, Altman trained in painting and sculpture, and held his first exhibition locally in 1906.
+He spent 1910 in Paris, where he studied at the Free Russian Academy in Paris, working in the studio of Wladimir Baranoff-Rossine.
+In 1910, he became a member of the group Soyuz Molodyozhi (Union of Youth) alongside Marc Chagall, Alexander Archipenko, and David Shterenberg, and befriended Jewish intellectuals such as Chaim Nachman Bialik.

-Portrait of Anna Akhmatova (1914), Oil on canvas.
-In the collection of the State Russian Museum.

-In 1912, Altman moved to Saint Petersburg.
-His famous Portrait of Anna Akhmatova, conceived in Cubist style, was painted in 1914.
-From 1915 to 1917, Nathan Altman was the teacher at Mikhail Bernstein's private art school.
-After 1916 he started to work as a stage designer.

 In 1918, he was the member of the Board for Artistic Matters within the Department of Fine Arts of the People's Commissariat of Enlightenment together with Malevich, Baranoff-Rossine and Shevchenko.
 In the same year he had an exhibition with the group Jewish Society for the Furthering of the Arts in Moscow, together with Wladimir Baranoff-Rossine, El Lissitzky and the others.
 In this same year, he installed a temporary work of architectural sculpture in Palace Square to commemorate the 1st anniversary of the October Revolution.
 The canvas was subsequently cut up and used for soldiers' foot bindings.

 In 1920, he became a member of the Institute for Artistic Culture (INKHUK), together with Kasimir Malevich, Vladimir Tatlin and the others.
 In the same year, he participated in the exhibition From Impressionism to Cubism in the Museum of Painterly Culture in Petrograd, Soviet Union (now Saint Petersburg, Russia).
 In 1921, he moved to Moscow.
 From 1921 to 1922 he was director of the Museum of Painterly Culture in Petrograd.